 Morals: Everyone’s morals are their own, and the interplay is what makes life interesting.
 And of course I think mine are almost the best around.

 I took a long time to get into technology professionally, and have had the pleasure of a range of jobs.
-After you’ve cleaned dishes, made bread, worked a toll gate, delivered papers, sold flowers, and worked as a security guard – you get a sense that people are best spoken to honestly.
+After you’ve dug holes, cleaned dishes, made bread, worked a toll gate, delivered papers, sold flowers, and worked as a security guard – you get a sense that people are best spoken to honestly and directly.

-After getting a start in IT as a computer technician, I moved into network administration, system administration, and then into project management and product management; and I’m now tinkering with Account management.
-A progression not without some sweat and hard work along the way, but I’d change very little about the pathway.
+After getting a start in IT as a computer technician, I moved into network administration, system administration, and then into project management and product management; and I’m now working as an Account Exec in a major Australian IT professional services company.
+A progression that took years and hard work along the way, but I’d change very little about the pathway.

 I try to take everyone at face value and give them the opportunity to prove themselves.
 A lucky break for somebody can be one of the most rewarding and career defining points for an person, and rewarding for all.

 Give respect to those you deal with.
 You can learn a lot about a person by watching how they interact with somebody who serves them.
-Being rude to a waiter in 2006 might come back to haunt you when that waiter is now your potential employer, a business partner, or now dating your daughter.
+Being rude to a waiter in 2006 might come back to haunt you when that waiter is now your potential employer, a business partner, or now dating your daughter or son.

 What am I Reading?